hapijs/hapi-pino/README.md

   Path to be redacted in the log lines.
 See the [log redaction](https://getpino.io/#/docs/redaction) docs for more details.

+### `options.customSuccessMessage: string`

+  Override the default "request completed" message logged when a request completes.

 <a name="serverdecorations"></a>
 ### Server Decorations